 Due to their size and tolerance for confinement, it’s easy to keep dozens of quail at a time.
 If you grow your flock large enough and provide them adequate space and shelter, you could soon find yourself selling your extra quail eggs and turning a small profit.

 Check out our comprehensive guide on how to raise quail yourself.

-Find a local seller
+Find a local farm that sells quail eggs

 Your next best option for finding quail eggs on the cheap is through a local seller.
 There are tons of small-scale quail egg sellers who don’t produce enough to break out into a larger commercial market but still have eggs available locally.
 Checking our online marketplaces, like Craigslist, Nextdoor, or Facebook marketplace may connect you with a source of healthy, local quail eggs.

 Quail eggs are a popular food in Asia, South America, and Central America.
 As a result, certain ethnic food markets may carry an inventory of quail eggs.
 Where I live, they can commonly be found in Asian markets at around $5 per dozen, which is more expensive than a lot of independent sellers or raising the quail yourself, but still less expensive than most online listings and specialty stores.
 If you can’t raise them and can’t find a local seller, an ethnic foods market may be the way to go.

 Note: eggs found in stores are often raised in concentrated animal feeding (CAFO) settings and are probably not organically raised.
 If you want healthy quail eggs from happy birds, you will need to find your eggs at a local farm or raise them yourself.